bellytoater/anarchic/README.md

 - Frames last until an investigation is preformed on your target
 - Framed players show as **Suspicious** to a **Cop**
 - Framed players show as **Framer**, **Jester** or **Mayor** to a **Detective**.

+### Consigliere :magnet:
+**Faction: Mafia**
+A corrupted detective who gathers information for the mafia.

+- Investigate a player each night
+- You will learn your target's exact role

+### Consort :revolving_hearts:
+**Faction: Mafia**
+A hooker who works for organized crime

+- Distract a player each night
+- You are immune to **distractions**

+## Neutral 🪓
+The neutrals.
+They are their own faction, and they have their own win condition.

+### Jester :clown_face:
+**Faction: Neutral**
+A crazed lunatic who wants to be publicly executed

+**Your goal: Get yourself lynched :axe:**

+When you are lynched:
+- You will **distract** all of your guilty or abstaining voter the night following your lynch
+- You will **passively** attack a guilty or abstaining voter the night following your lynch.

+### Headhunter :axe:
+An obsessed executioner who wants a certain someone killed in front of the town.

+**You will be assigned a player that is a member of the Town :house:.
+Your goal is to get them lynched, not kill them.**

+- If your target is killed at night, you will become a **Jester** :clown_face: